craue/CraueGeoBundle/README.md

 #### In both cases

 That's it.

-Of course you can use other data sources you have access to, and write a custom fixture to import it.
+You can also use other data sources you have access to, and write a custom fixture to import it.

 If you have out of memory issues when importing a large number of entries try adding the `--no-debug` switch to avoid logging every single Doctrine query.